-Or 11 (b) What powerful impressions of a farm-worker does EITHER Follower OR The Early Purges convey to you?
+Or 11 (b) How does Heaney's writing powerfully portray a farm-worker in EITHER Follower OR The Early Purges?

 Remember to support your ideas with details from the poem you choose.
+[16]

-[11] Or 11 (c) Explore some of the striking pictures of nature in EITHER Death of a Naturalist OR The Summer of Lost Rachel .
+Or 11 (c) Explore some of the ways Heaney creates striking pictures of the natural world in EITHER Death of a Naturalist OR The Summer of Lost Rachel.

 Remember to support your ideas with details from the poem you choose.
-[11]
+[16]